Nakhi people: Dongba

 One of the most widely practised Dongba rituals, Zzerq Ciul Zhuaq (literally, to repay the debts of a tree), has been described in the village of Shuming.
 The ritual was conducted if somebody was stricken with illness or bad luck, when a Dongba priest would be consulted.
 On many occasions, the result would show that the person had carried out logging or washing of dirty things in the forest, and the family or person concerned would have to ask the Dongba priest to hold the ritual near where the activity had taken place, and apologize to the nature god Shu.

-Being a conservative people, the villagers prohibited logging, and even the cutting of tree branches and gathering of dry pine-needles from the coniferous trees wasn't generally allowed.
+Being a conservative people, the villagers prohibited logging, and even the cutting of tree branches and gathering of dry pine-needles from the coniferous trees was not generally allowed.
 The gathering of pine needles was only allowed in July, when the forests were lush and green.
 However, only one person from each household was allowed to do this job, in order to enforce fairness between households with more or fewer laborers.
 (Dry pine needles are mixed with pig manure for fertilizer.
 Green pine needles are used as a ground covering in courtyards during celebrations.)

 The elders, locally known as Lao Min (老民), would watch all these activities.
 The elders also voluntarily carried out the public affairs of the village.
 Traditionally, they played an important role, which still influences many villages.

 Especially in Longquan, the villagers have traditional regulations for logging and firewood collection.
 Known as Jjuq-ssaiq or Jjuq-Hal-Keel by the local people, this refers to the regular logging of trees and firewood every two to three years in the forested area near the particular village.
 A group of people comprising the Lao Min, the village headman, and the mountain guards will organize the procedure in advance.
 Even in recent years, Nakhi villages still retain an organization that protects the forests.
 This organization is administered by the members of the village committee, which necessarily includes the heads of the agricultural Productive Cooperatives, the members of the female union, and the village mountain guard.

 Until the communists came to power in China in 1949, villagers followed these traditional principles and tried to use the natural resources conservatively, with thought for the preservation of the natural resources for future generations.
 However, after 1949 serious cultural and social change came to the Nakhi, and the government encouraged logging by the Han army in Nakhi areas, which in turn led to a loss of influence of the traditional customs.